SciCompKL/OpDiLib/README.md

 ## OpenMP Support

-OpDiLib supports all directives, clauses and runtime functions of the OpenMP 2.5 specification with the exception of
+OpDiLib supports all directives, clauses and runtime functions of the OpenMP 2.5 specification, in the way they are reflected in recent versions of OpenMP.
+Exceptions are

 - `atomic` directives,
 - `flush` directives.